Tazkia586/MyPracticeRepo/README.md

 # MyPracticeRepo
-I have changed the repository from Chogath PC
+I have changed the repository from Aladin PC